BlackBerry Dynamics

 • No lost-password recovery is available

-• Inter-container Communication (ICC) cannot be used, which means that the BD Services API cannot be used
+• Inter-container Communication (ICC) cannot be used, which means that the BlackBerry Dynamics Services API cannot be used

 Once the servers are in place, continue with the following steps.